wylieconlon/kinematics/README.md

 ### Inverse kinematics:

 Click and drag anywhere on the board to orient the joints.
+Implemented using clamped Jacobian transpose method.

 License
 -------